docker/docs/api/dtr_1_3_accounts.md

 user accounts start out inactive and the user cannot authenticate until an admin explicitly activates the account using the activate user API endpoint.

-This allows the creation of DTR managed namespace reservations by an external service, which can then activate the account when it's been verified by the external service.
+This allows the creation of Docker Trusted Registry managed namespace reservations by an external service, which can then activate the account when it's been verified by the external service.

-DTR auth settings must be in "Managed" mode.
+Docker Trusted Registry auth settings must be in "Managed" mode.

 Example Request: